koush/docs.scrypted.app/scrypted-nvr/installation.md

 Scrypted NVR on Mac and Windows must [Install](https://docs.scrypted.app/desktop-application.html) or [Migrate](https://docs.scrypted.app/migration.html#migrating-to-the-desktop-application) to the Desktop Application.
 :::

+## Remove Defunct Plugins

+Scrypted NVR contains improved motion sensor and video decoder components.
+The following plugins can be removed, if they are installed:
+* Python Codecs
+* OpenCV
+* PAM-Diff

 ## Recording Storage

 Scrypted NVR requires a drive that can store at least 3 days of video for the cameras in the system.
 The storage requirement will vary based on the camera count and camera resolution.
 The following table provides a rough estimate for one week retention with a given number of cameras.